Every residence in NSW is required by law to have at least one working smoke alarm per floor.

 On 1 May 2006, the NSW Government introduced new legislation following a series of fatal house fires.

-This legislation mandated that all residential dwellings in NSW must have at least one working smoke alarm installed on each level of the home.
-This includes; owner occupied and rental properties, relocatable homes, caravans and campervans or any other residential building where people sleep.
+It requires that all residential dwellings in NSW must have at least one working smoke alarm installed on each level of the home.
+This includes owner occupied and rental properties, relocatable homes, caravans and campervans or any other residential building where people sleep.
 Nationally, smoke alarms must comply with Australian Standard 3786 (AS3786), which should be clearly marked on the packaging.
+Click here to learn more about the law.

-Fire & Rescue NSW strongly recommends photoelectric smoke alarms.
-The preference is for hard-wired photoelectric smoke alarms that are interconnected with other alarms within the home.
+Fire & Rescue NSW strongly recommends that residents use smoke alarms with a 10-year life that are hardwired to the mains electricity supply and interconnected with other alarms within the home.
 Hard-wired interconnected smoke alarms must be installed by a certified electrician.
-However photoelectric smoke alarms with 10-year lithium batteries are also very effective.

-What do people need to look for on packaging when buying a photoelectric smoke alarm?
+What do people need to look for on packaging when buying a smoke alarm?

 How do people know what alarm they have and how old it is?

-To assist in identifying the age of smoke alarms the AS3786 standard requires a serial number or batch number, e.g. 2406 may mean that the product was manufactured in the 24th week of 2006.
-Some manufacturers place the date of manufacture on the smoke alarm and some now place the expiry date on the smoke alarm.
+To help identify the age of smoke alarms, the Australian AS3786 standard requires a serial number or batch number.
+For example, 2406 may mean that the product was manufactured in the 24th week of 2006.
+Some manufacturers include the date of manufacture on the smoke alarm, while some include its expiry date.
 The batch numbers or dates are usually on the base of the smoke alarm near the battery compartment.

 Where should smoke alarms be positioned?